openSUSE/news-o-o/_posts/2016-05-18-next-snapshot-getting-qt-5-6-osc-schedule-released.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2016-05-18 11:31:51+00:00
 layout: post
 link: https://news.opensuse.org/2016/05/18/next-snapshot-getting-qt-5-6-osc-schedule-released/
+slug: next-snapshot-getting-qt-5-6-osc-schedule-released
-title: "Next snapshot getting Qt 5.6, oSC schedule released"
+title: Next snapshot getting Qt 5.6, oSC schedule released
+wordpress_id: 19854
 categories:
 - Tumbleweed
 ---

 Since the last openSUSE Tumbleweed update, there have been three snapshots, but the next snapshot is the one many users are waiting for because it will include [Qt 5.6](https://wiki.qt.io/Qt_5.6_Release).